-Ivy Secure EnvironmentIvy Ivy is a secure computing environment for researchers consisting of virtual machines (Linux and Windows).
-Researchers can use Ivy to process and store sensitive data with the confidence that the environment is secure and meets HIPAA or CUI requirements.
+Ivy Secure EnvironmentIvy is a secure computing environment for researchers consisting of virtual machines (Linux and Windows).
+Researchers can use Ivy to process and store sensitive data with the confidence that the environment is secure and meets HIPAA, FERPA, CUI or ITAR requirements.
+Are you submitting a grant proposal and need standard information about UVA research computing environments?
+Get it here.
 Overview Ivy consists of both virtual computing environments and secure storage.
-In order to obtain access to either system, users must 1.
-Submit an account request, 2.
-Complete the Information Security Awareness Training, and 3.
-Ensure their personal computer meets all High Security VPN requirements.
-Requesting Access Training High Security VPN Virtual Machines JupyterLab Notebooks Data Transfer In/Out of Ivy HIPAA Compliance Requesting Access University of Virginia tenure stream and academic general faculty, research faculty, research scientists, and postdoctoral associates may request an account on Ivy.
+In order to obtain access to either system, users must Submit an account request, Complete the Information Security Awareness Training, and Ensure their personal computer meets all High Security VPN requirements.

 Software on Ivy Windows Virtual MachinesEach Windows Virtual Machine (VM) comes with a set of preinstalled software applications.
 Each VM can further be customized via installation of optional software packages.
 An overview of available software packages for Linux VMs is provided here.
 Preinstalled Software Software Versions Description Anaconda(Python 3) 5.2.0 The open-source Anaconda Distribution is the easiest way to perform Python/R data science and machine learning on Linux, Windows, and Mac OS X. R3.6.1 R is a free software environment for statistical computing and graphics.
 RStudio1.1.414 RStudio is an integrated development environment for R, with a console, syntax-highlighting editor that supports direct code execution, and tools for plotting, history, debugging and workspace management.